 Tracking your progress allows you to study mistakes that you have made when opening or closing a position.
 It also helps you to stick to your trading plan and enhance your ability to make better executions in the future.

 It can be much more than just a log of all the trades you've executed.
 It can be whatever you make of it.
-Traders can write down their thoughts, emotions and observations.
+Traders can write down their thoughts, emotions and observations during their post trading analysis.
 It is important to take note of an important observation as soon as possible, as some of it might get lost during a hectic trading day.

 Keeping a trading journal is a simple task that can provide significant results if kept up to date consistently.
-Using a pen and paper or simple excel document to track all your data can inherently develop a successful strategy and help avoid repeating trading mistakes in the long run.
+Using a pen and paper, a simple excel document or trading journal software to track all your data can inherently develop a successful strategy and help avoid repeating common trading mistakes in the long run.

 The key benefits of using a trading journal are: